o1-labs/rfcs/00xx-account-deletion.md

-When freeing the location at the fill frontier, we also need to check whether the preceeding location in the order of Merkle tree leaves is free or not to compute the new fill frontier index.
+When freeing the location at the fill frontier, we also need to check whether the preceeding location in the order of Merkle tree leaves is free or not to compute the new fill frontier.

-Let us start with a tree where the leaves are `[a, b, c, d, e, f, X, X]`: the O-indexed fill frontier index is 5, and the free list is empty.
+Let us start with a tree where the leaves are `[a, b, c, d, e, f, X, X]`: the O-indexed fill frontier is 5, and the free list is empty.
 ```
 [a, b, c, d, e, f, X, X]  l = []   i = 5
 delete(d)